nap2000/docs/console.rst

 * **Filter:** This is the advanced filter.
 For help on how to use this click on the (i) info symbol.
 An example might be: ${age} < 25.
 This would then only show records where the answer to the question "age" was less than 25.
 * **Max Records:** The maximum number of records you want to load.
 If you set this to 0 then all records will be loaded.
 By default this is set to 1,000 so that loading does not take too long when you have a lot of data.
 If you have a lot of records you may want to apply other filters to find the ones you are interested in.
 * **Show Entries:** Show records in pages with the specified number of rows.
 This filter is found just above the table on the left.
+* **Include Completed Cases** Include cases that have a completed status and are not assigned to a user.
+By default these are not shown.
 * **Search:** Only show records which have the specified text somewhere within them.

 Select Filters